dougeby/IntuneDocs/InTuneDocs/DeployUse/restrict-access-to-exchange-online-with-microsoft-intune.md

 -  **Registered in Azure Active Directory**.
 This happens automatically when the device is enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)].
 Additionally, the client Exchange ActiveSync ID must be registered with Azure Active Directory.

-  Azure Active Directory Device Registration service is activated automatically for Intune and Office 365 customers.
+  The Azure Active Directory Device Registration service is activated automatically for Intune and Office 365 customers.
 Customers who have already deployed the ADFS Device Registration service will not see registered devices in on-premises Active Directory.

 -   **Compliant** with any [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] compliance policies that are deployed to that device or domain joined to an on-premises domain.

 If a conditional access policy isn't met, the user sees one of the following messages when they sign in:

-- If the device isn't enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or isn't registered in Azure Active Directory, a message is displayed with instructions about how to install the company portal app, enroll the device, and activate email.
+- If the device isn't enrolled with [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] or isn't registered in Azure Active Directory, a message is displayed with instructions about how to install the Company Portal app, enroll the device, and activate email.
 This process also associates the device’s Exchange ActiveSync ID with the record in Azure Active Directory.

 -   If the device is evaluated as not compliant with the compliance policy rules, the user is directed to the [!INCLUDE[wit_nextref](../includes/wit_nextref_md.md)] Company Portal website or the Company Portal app, where they can find information about the problem and how to remediate it.